 As we enter new markets or open new communities, our capital requirements generally consist of the acquisition cost of the land or lots, construction costs and start-up costs primarily related to staffing the community prior to commencing sales.
 The amount of capital required depends on a number of factors, including, but not limited to, whether or not the lots are finished or require development expenditures and the expected amount of units under construction, the size of and number of expected new communities and the number of units expected to be built at any one time in each community.
-To the extent we finance a portion of the costs, the required capital may be achieved through leverage.
+To the extent we use indebtedness to finance a portion of the costs, the required capital may be reduced if we obtain leverage through a facility with our lenders.
 Historically, the amount of capital required in a new community can range between \$1.0 million to over \$10.0 million.
 We believe we are well-positioned to continue our profitable growth within existing and new markets and capitalize on the U.S. housing recovery.